 Coghlan agreed with the government submissions against “Hands on” by Snakebusters, remarking that if she had it her way, all snakes would be killed on sight!
 She further made it clear that she wanted to use VCAT to support "Zoos Victoria" in order to reduce the "competitive advantages" of Snakebusters to help "Zoos Victoria" in particular improve their commercial position.
 Coghlan also stated that if she could, she’d ban

-all wildlife demonstrations and private ownership of reptiles, thereby confining all public viewing of wildlife to the three government-owned zoos to give “Zoos
+all wildlife demonstrations, the snakeman's Reptile Parties® and all private ownership of reptiles, thereby confining all public viewing of wildlife to the three government-owned zoos to give “Zoos

-Victoria” a monopoly on wildlife education in Victoria and a stronger market
+Victoria” an effective monopoly on the wildlife "business" in Victoria and a stronger market

 position.
 However she was unable to make